graygnuorg/pound/README.md

 ### Sessions

-__Pound__ is able to keep track of sessions between a client browser and a backend server.
+__Pound__ is able to keep track of sessions between client browser and backend server.
 Unfortunately, HTTP is defined as a stateless protocol, which complicates matters: many schemes have been invented to allow keeping track of sessions, and none of them works perfectly.
 What's worse, sessions are critical in order to allow